caronc/nzb-notify/README.md

 |   2   | The title of the notification message.
 If this is an empty string, then there is enough information based on the notification type you passed in (argument 1) to generate a title. |
 |   3   | The message body. |
 |   4   | Comma delmited URL strings just like the ones already discussed above.
-This enhancment is new and a work in progress, but I'm open to any suggestions anyone has.